pm2877/Spot-Notify/README.md

 - The project also aims to provide various shortcuts for Spotify to help users use various functionalities of the Spotify App without having to change their window while working.

+### Requirements:
+- macOS: >= 10.8

+### Installation and Usage:
+1. Clone the repository (https://github.com/pm2877/Spot-Notify.git) or download the zip file and unzip the contents.
+2. Install Node if you don't already have it installed.
+The best way to do this is using homebrew:
+	`brew install node`
+3. Go to the directory where the directory Spot-Notify resides:
+    `cd path/to/the/repository`
+4. Run the script by typing the following in the terminal:
+    `node Spot-Notify &`
+5. The script will run in the background.
+When you play or change songs using Spotify, it will display notifications.
+6. To quit, kill the process.

 ### Screenshots:
 -------------------